1965 GTO Project

 Edelbrock Dual Quad Intake

-To top off the engine in his 1965 GTO project car, Ray has chosen Edelbrock's dual quad intake manifold package.
+To top off the engine in his 1965 GTO project car, Ray chose Edelbrock's dual quad intake manifold package.
 Designed for 1965-79 326-455 Pontiac V8s (except Ram Air V), the manifold is offered separately or in a complete kit.
-Every major speed equipment supplier offers these, including Jegs, Summit, Speedway, and Pace Performance.

 Just like he did with his old Harley Super-Glide, Ray is going with a Sinister-Black paint scheme for the engine and most of the components.
 That way, any oil leaked doesn't show and any bright-work really pops!

 Ray Guarino is the co-host of MotorMouthRadio, which is not your average automotive talk show.
-Ray and Chris Switzer cover everything that has to do with cars, plus bikes, snowmobiles, boats, and they've even repaired an occasional washing machine!
+Ray, Chris, and Joe cover everything that has to do with cars, plus bikes, snowmobiles, boats, and they've even repaired an occasional washing machine!